 Another form of sub-space excision exploits the probability distribution analysis of signals.
 Since the RFI contribution changes the power spectrum to a non-central (chi-square) distribution, as determined by its higher moments, it can be removed from data (Fridman & Baan, 2001; Fridman, 2001).
 A similar approach exploits kurtosis (4th moment of the power spectrum) to identify and remove the RFI component.
 Kurtosis has been used as the RFI discriminant for single-dish real-time solar observations by Nita et al. (2007), & Gary et al. (2010), and by (Deller 2010) for post correlation processing in a software correlation environment.
 Median filtering and taking advantage of the median properties of a multi-feed system, also exploit the statistical properties of data and are effective in the real-time mitigation of RFI in spectral-line data (Kalberla, 2010; Flöer et al., 2010).

 Pre-correlation mitigation methods that involve the removal of data samples necessarily change the gain calibration of data.
 So the use of these methods requires accurate bookkeeping to determine their effect on data and associated data loss.
-On the other hand replacing affected data in the frequency (or time) domain with a fitted baseline only affects the rms of affected channels.
+On the other hand replacing affected data in the frequency (or time) domain with a fitted baseline only affects the rms of affected channels, although here this replacement could affect the perceived strength of the astronomical signal, if it lies within the affected channels.

+This kind of data blanking has been implemented in production for the Karl G. Jansky Very Large Array (VLA) Wideband Interferometric Digital Architecture (WIDAR) correlator.
+The WIDAR Station Boards provide a capability to excise or "blank" impulsive radio frequency interference on microsecond timescales, thus avoiding the corruption of the longer visibility integrations that are typically accumulated over a few seconds.
+This mode is particularly effective at identifying and blanking interference from radar transponders, especially those used for aeronautical navigation between 1.0 and 1.2 GHz.
+The blanking applies to the voltage sample time-series recorded for each subband on a per station (i.e., antenna) basis before cross-correlation.
+The voltage samples are recorded at 256 megasamples per second (~4 ns) and sample values that exceed a dynamically set threshold are flagged as bad data for a fixed dwell time and ignored.
+Thus by blanking in time, the whole subband is effectively blanked in frequency.
+Typical fractions of blanked data are approximately 0.1% of data per integration per subband.

+These techniques have proven to work well within limited cases, and research is still underway to increase the opportunities for pre-correlation mitigation.

 8.3 Digital excision at correlation

 As part of the correlation process, digitized data are generally integrated over time intervals ranging from the sampling time up to seconds, which significantly raises the INR.
 In consequence, persistent but weak RFI, that could not be treated in real-time, and weak (spectral) remnants of earlier mitigation operations become accessible for processing.
 On the other hand, significant peaks of a time-varying RFI signal may also be reduced in strength by the integration process.
 For array instruments, spatial filtering resulting from delay (fringe) tracking of a celestial source also reduces the strength of terrestrial RFI in cross-correlated data.